What can you do if you have been secretly filmed during sex

 What are the laws on operating a hidden camera whilst having sex with someone

-The laws about operating a hidden camera could be confusing, Knowing when operating a hidden camera is illegal is a mine field but educating yourself on the strict rules, could stop you from being prosecuted for privacy invasions or Voyeurism and other criminal offences.
+The laws about operating a hidden camera can be confusing, knowing when operating a hidden camera is illegal is a mine field, but educating yourself on the strict rules, could stop you from being prosecuted for privacy invasions or Voyeurism and other criminal offences.
 Under UK Law, you are generally permitted to use spy cameras but only under certain conditions, for legitimate security reasons.
 Parts of the Data Protection Act and the Human Rights Act govern where you can and cannot use the spy cameras but it is legal to own one.
 Is a hidden camera illegal?
 No. Where a hidden camera is used, may be illegal, though.
 Creating intimate films of someone is illegal.
-It is a from of voyeurism and harassment.
+It is a form of voyeurism and harassment.
 In a recent court case, a man who had filmed himself having sex with sex workers without their consent was convicted of voyeurism.

 There is a presumption that the person who had been secretly filmed would not have given her consent to having sex if she knew that the act was being filmed.
 Therefore, anyone secretly filming themselves having sex, without the consent of the person they are having sex with, should be ready to face charges as serious as rape, although no such charges have yet been brought in the UK relation to secret sex films.

 Where you can use a hidden camera is important to know, as it can ensure that there aren't any laws that you are violating.
 This article explains where you can implement a security system or hidden camera in your home or business, inside or outside, for security and surveillance purposes.